The anisotropic Calder\'on problem at large fixed frequency on manifolds with invertible ray transform: Resolvent estimate

 Choosing the value of $\epsilon$ so that $C \epsilon = 1/2$, we obtain the estimate

 valid for all $u \in C^{\infty}_c(M^{\mathrm{int}})$ as long as one can find an operator $A$ satisfying the conditions given above.

 We construct the conjugate operator $A$ as a first order semiclassical pseudodifferential operator, obtained as the Weyl quantization of a real valued symbol $a \in C^{\infty}(T^* N)$.
 The semiclassical principal symbol of $\I h^{-1} [P,A]$ is $\{p, a\} = H_p a$, where $p = |\xi|_g^2$ is the principal symbol of $P$ and $H_p$ is the Hamilton vector field of $p$.
 The assumption that $(M,g)$ is nontrapping means precisely that there is a function $a \in C^{\infty}(S^*M)$ (escape function) with $H_p a > 0$ in $S^* M$, where $S^* M$ denotes the unit cosphere bundle.
-See e.g.~\cite[Theorem 6.4.1]{DH72}.
+See e.g.~\cite{DH72}*{Theorem 6.4.1}.
 We extend $a$ smoothly to $T^* N$ as a symbol that is homogeneous of degree one for $|\xi| \geq 1$.
 By continuity the function $H_p a$ satisfies

 for some compact set $M_1 \subset N$ with $M \subset M_1^{\mathrm{int}}$.
-Note that \eqref{eq:Hpa-AC22} holds only for $|\xi|_g$ close to $1$, and we shall only apply this to $Bu$ which is supported near $|\xi|_g = 1$ in the phase space.
+Note that \eqref{eq:Hpa-AC22} holds only for $|\xi|_g$ away from $0$, and we shall only apply this to $Bu$ which is supported near $|\xi|_g = 1$ in the phase space.
 Quantizing $a$ gives a semiclassical operator $A$ of order one.
-Using the semiclassical G{\aa}rding inequality \cite[Theorem 4.30]{zworski2012semi} for $(\I h^{-1} [P,A] Bu, Bu)$ and Cauchy-Schwarz with $\epsilon$ for the other terms gives that
+Using the semiclassical G{\aa}rding inequality \cite{zworski2012semi}*{Theorem 4.30} for $(\I h^{-1} [P,A] Bu, Bu)$ and Cauchy-Schwarz with $\epsilon$ for the other terms gives that